just-harry/tiny-ui-fix-for-ts3/README.md

 ## Compatibility

-Tiny UI Fix has been developed for and tested with version 1.67 of The Sims 3, but it should be compatible with version 1.69, and hopefully version 1.70.
+Tiny UI Fix has been developed for and tested with version 1.67 of The Sims 3, but it should be compatible with version 1.69, and version 1.70.

 Thanks to the dynamic nature with which this mod is generated, it should be compatible with the vast majority of mods, including core mods, such as the NRaas Industries suite of mods.
 However, mods which perform hard-coded adjustments to UI coordinates or dimensions via C# DLLs will require a patch for full compatibility, otherwise some elements of the game's UI may be incorrectly positioned or sized. \